-(b) the individual has cash or assets easily converted into cash in excess of $10,000.
+(ii.) the individual has cash or assets easily converted into cash in excess of $10,000.

-(3) Guardianship of the Person Recommended Only if Other Supports Inadequate; Least Restrictive Form of Guardianship.
-If an individual's ISP team has reason to believe that an individual is not competent in fact to make informed decisions with regard to personal affairs, the Department or the head of the provider shall notify the individual's nearest living relative in writing, with an accompanying recommendation for supports necessary to assist the individual in decision-making.
+2. Guardianship of the Person; Least Restrictive Form of Guardianship.
+If an individual's ISP team has reason to believe that the individual lacks capacity to make informed decisions with regard to personal affairs, the Department or the head of the provider shall notify the individual's nearest living relative in writing, with an accompanying recommendation for supports necessary to assist the individual in decision-making.
 A guardian shall be recommended only if:

-(a) the Department or head of the provider has reason to believe that the less restrictive alternatives or other supports are inadequate to protect the individual from unreasonable risk to his or her health and welfare; and
+(i.) the Department or head of the provider has reason to believe that the less restrictive alternatives or other supports are inadequate to protect the individual from unreasonable risk to his or her health and welfare; and

-(b) the type of guardianship recommended shall be the narrowest and least restrictive necessary in order to protect the individual from unreasonable risk to his or her health and welfare.
+(ii.) the type of guardianship recommended shall be the narrowest and least restrictive necessary in order to protect the individual from unreasonable risk to his or her health and welfare.

-(4) Actions Taken Where Appropriate Nominee for Guardian does not Exist.
-Where the nearest living relative cannot be found or is incapable or unsuited for or not interested in making decisions on behalf of the individual, and the head of the provider has reason to believe that less restrictive alternatives are inadequate to protect the individual's health, welfare or property, or the individual has more than $10,000 in cash or assets easily converted to cash, then the Department and the provider shall devise procedures to recruit a trustee, conservator, or guardian, as appropriate.
+(3) Actions Taken Where Appropriate Nominee for Guardian does not Exist.
+Where the nearest living relative cannot be found or is incapable or unsuited for or not interested in making decisions on behalf of the individual, and the head of the provider has reason to believe that less restrictive alternatives are inadequate to protect the individual's health, welfare or property, or the individual has more than $10,000 in cash or assets easily converted to cash, then the Department and the provider shall devise procedures to recruit a conservator or guardian, as appropriate.
 These procedures shall attempt to ensure that:

 (a) temporary guardians are available to meet emergency situations;

-(b) individuals requiring trustees, conservators or guardians are identified and the appropriate relatives contacted;
+(b) individuals requiring conservators or guardians are identified and the appropriate relatives contacted;

 (c) suspected improprieties of a trustee, conservator, guardian, representative payee, or other fiduciary are reported to the court, the Department, and other appropriate authorities; and

-(d) individuals are provided with an explanation of trusteeship, conservatorship, and guardianship, and, if requested or needed, referred to appropriate legal assistance.
+(d) individuals are provided with an explanation of conservatorship, and guardianship, and, if requested or needed, referred to appropriate legal assistance.

 5.08: Informed Consent

-(1) The informed and voluntary consent of the individual or of a guardian if the individual is incompetent or is not capable of providing informed consent shall be required in the following circumstances:
+(1) The informed and voluntary consent of the individual or of a guardian if the individual is incapacitated or is not capable of providing informed consent shall be required in the following circumstances:

 (a) Prior to admission to a facility;

-(b) Prior to medical or other treatment, in accordance with the requirements of 115 CMR 5.15 (medication);
+(b) Prior to medical or other treatment and, with respect to medication, in accordance with 115 CMR 5.15;

-(c) Prior to involvement of the individual in research activities, in accordance with the requirements of the Department's regulations on research, 115 CMR 10.00;
+(c) Prior to involvement of the individual in research activities, in accordance 115 CMR 10.00;

+(d) Prior to the initiation of a targeted or intensive positive behavior support plan, in accordance with 115 CMR 5.14;

-(d) Prior to the initiation of a level II or level III behavior modification interventions, in accordance with 115 CMR 5.14 ; and
+(e) Prior to the initiation of level III interventions, in accordance with 115 CMR 5.14A; and

-(e) Prior to the release of personal information to other agencies, providers, or persons, unless there exists one of the situations specified in 115 CMR 4.06, in which release is permitted without the individual's consent.
+(f) Prior to the release of personal information to other agencies, providers, or persons, unless there exists one of the situations specified in 115 CMR 4.06, in which release is permitted without the individual's consent.

 (2) Informed consent means the knowing consent voluntarily given by an individual (or by the individual's guardian, if applicable) who can understand and weigh the risks and benefits involved in the particular decision or matter.